Conversely Yours

 Space Synthesis – Kunsthalle Baden-Baden

-May 05 – July 02, 2023 With Space Synthesis, St. Werner, best known as a member of the duo Mouse on Mars, transforms the Kunsthalle into a sound space, a large instrument.
+May 05 – July 02, 2023 With Space Synthesis, St. Werner transforms the Kunsthalle into a sound space, a large instrument.
 The exhibition embarks on a dynamic investigation of human thought about sound by assuming that each of us perceives sounds differently.
-Between different […]
+Between different sound sources and sound-reflecting surfaces, a stage – continuously changing in […]